Gap Analysis for Business Analyst (updated 2023)

 First thing first, let’s take a quick look at the formal definition of Gap Analysis:

-Gap Analysis refers to comparing the present state of any product, process, application, business, or organization to the future desired state and identifying what needs to be done to bridge that gap between the present and future state.
+Gap Analysis refers to comparing the present state of any product, process, application, business, or organization to the desired future state and identifying what needs to be done to bridge that gap.

 You will learn: